-Resources on the following pages of this guide will provide information on addressing the Publications section on Form C (it can be found on and downloaded from the Academic Affairs page).
+Resources on the following pages of this guide will provide information on addressing the Publications section on Form C (it can be found on and downloaded from the Faculty Services page).

 It is helpful to the multidisciplinary review committees to understand the quality of your work.
 As such, you should - as best you are able - provide evidence of the quality of the published and creative works through measures conventional to your discipline.
 For journal articles, provide an indication of the quality of the scholarly outlet (e.g., the impact factor, acceptance or rejection rate, circulation numbers, or other method of evaluation appropriate to the discipline).
 Indicate number of citations to each scholarly work, if any, and the source of the citation data.

 This guide organizes information and resources related to bibliometric indicators, such as impact factor, citation count, h-index, acceptance rates, and others.
 For a glossary of terms, see this guide from NYU.